April–May strikes: Retribution by the Germans

 The German occupiers reacted to the strike with a heavy hand.
 Eighty strikers stood trial by execution, with their names announced on billboards.
 In addition, 95 people were killed and 400 seriously injured when the occupying forces fired on the strikers.
 After and during the strike, two hundred people were killed as a result of summary executions and exhaustion in penal camps.
 Because of the role of the Stork factory, engineer Frederik Marinus Loep was sentenced to death.
 Loep was not present in Hengelo when the strikes started.
-He was executed on 4 May in the forrest of Twickelse.
+He was executed on 4 May in the forest of Twickelse.
 His body was never found.